moka-guys/guidance/docs/06_seglh-processing.md

 Service-critical hardware must have suitable replacement (backup) available.
 Failure of principal infrastructure _should_ protected by automatic fallback mechanism (e.g. automated redeployment or replication of services) or be protected by the resilience model of third party cloud providers.

 ### Administration / Support
-All daat processing infrastructure _must_ be either 1) be administered by the provider, 2) be under a separate support contract, 3) administered by local IT support, or 4) have a designated systems administrator that ensures continued support, disaster recovery and maintenance.
+All data processing infrastructure _must_ be either 1) be administered by the provider, 2) be under a separate support contract, 3) administered by local IT support, or 4) have a designated systems administrator that ensures continued support, disaster recovery and maintenance.

 ### Replacement
 All procured infrastructure must have a projected life-expectance.
 Expiration thereof _must_ be added to local risk registers if no adequate replacement is available or planned for.